 Yep that’s right, you can actually go swim and hang out in the thermally heated waters in the crater of an extinct volcano!
 Laguna Apoyo is an easy 1 hr drive form Nicaragua’s capital city of Managua and a great way to spend a hot day relaxing.
 The volcanic crater has many little resorts dotted around the edge of the water.
 You can stay for the night or make a day trip out of it.
 There’s not much in the way of beaches, as it is a crater after all, and requires a steep 800 m decent to get down to the water level (your taxi will take you).

 I stayed at La Abuela which has cute little cabins for sleeping and a large restaurant on a deck overlooking the water.
-There’s a large dock to jump off of into the water and they offer kayaks and a few other toys to play with, including a floating dock.
-You can set yourself up on a nice deck chair for the day and have the waiters deliver drinks right to you while you enjoy the incredible view point of actually being inside the crater of a volcano!
+There’s a large dock to jump off of into the water and they offer kayaks and a few other toys to play with.
+You can set yourself up on a nice deck chair for the day and have the waiters deliver drinks right to you while you enjoy the incredible view.

 Scuba Dive / Snorkel